-Iraq supreme court ratifies election results | DW | 27.12.2021
+Iraq Supreme Court ratifies election results | DW | 27.12.2021

 Iraq's top court has ratified the results of its October election, rejecting a case brought by an ex-paramilitary alliance.

-Iraq's Supreme Court ratified the results of the October parliamentary elections, it said in a statement on Monday.
-The ruling upholds the victory of the influential Shi'ite cleric Moqtada al-Sadr.
+Iraq's Supreme Court ratified the results of October's parliamentary elections, it said in a statement on Monday.
+The ruling upholds the victory of the influential Sh'ite cleric Moqtada al-Sadr.

 The Hashed al-Shaabi alliance had contested its defeat in the polls, alleging fraud and demanding that the vote be corrected or canceled.
 The results of the election had been delayed for two months.

-The court's decision means a new parliament can be formed, and should be able to hold its inaugural session within two weeks.
+The court's decision means that a new parliament can be formed and should be able to hold its inaugural session within two weeks.

 "The Federal Supreme Court has ratified the results of the legislative elections," the court's media officer announced in a brief statement.